4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Food Highlights

-The best thing about Wat Saphan is the boat tour – for 100 baht you get a proper little adventure.
+The best thing about Wat Saphan is the boat tour – for 100 baht you get a fun little adventure.
 The hour-long trip takes you to a temple and an orchid farm, and you’ll see lots of local life along the canals.
 It’s a nice way to end your market marathon!

 Approaching Wat Saphan by boat – consider this scenic route from Khlong Lat Mayom (100฿)